 Duchenne Muscular Dystrophy (DMD) and Becker Muscular Dystrophy (BMD), also referred to as the dystrophinopathies, are forms of progressive muscular dystrophy associated with defects in the dystrophin gene, located at Xp21.2-21.1.
-Dystrophy is defined by degeneration, regeneration, and fibrosis.
-Duchenne is the eponym for the more common and severe form with non-functional protein molecules, and Becker for milder forms with abnormal but partially functional ones.
+They are defined by muscle degeneration, regeneration, and fibrosis.
+DMD is the more common and severe form with non-functional dystrophin protein molecules, and BMD is typically a milder phenotype with abnormal but partially functional dystrophin.1,2

-DBMD is X-linked recessive, with mild effects if any for most carriers.
-About 1/3 of cases result from new mutations in the gene.
-60-65% of mutations are deletions of one or more exons.
+DMD and BMD are X-linked recessive.
+About 1/3 of cases result from de novo mutations in the gene.
+Sixty to seventy percent of mutations are deletions of one or more exons.
 Duplications, nonsense and missense base pair substitutions, and intronic changes may also cause disease.

 Epidemiology including risk factors and primary prevention

-1:2500 to 1:3600 of live male births are affected by Duchenne, and the occurrence of Becker MD is about one tenth of that.
+Approximately 1 in 3,500 live male births are affected by DMD, and about 1 in 20,000 have BMD.
 There is remarkably little variation with ethnicity.
 The only known risk factor is being born to a female carrier.
-Sons have a 50% chance of being affected, and daughters a 50% chance of being carriers.
-Carrier females with two X chromosomes, unless by chance the usual X-inactivation process is highly skewed towards the one with the abnormal gene, typically have minimal if any weakness, but are at risk for cardiac effects.
-Prenatal or pre-implantation diagnosis is possible.
-All daughters of affected males will be carriers.
+Sons have a 50% chance of being affected, and daughters a 50% chance of being a carrier.
+Unless the usual X-inactivation process is highly skewed toward the X with the abnormal gene, female carriers typically have minimal if any weakness but are at risk for cardiac effects.3 Prenatal or pre-implantation diagnosis is possible.

-The dystrophin gene is very large, at 2.5 mb; its 79 exons code for a sequence of over 3500 amino acids.
-Its critical function is to create a stable connection between the muscle membrane’s dystrophin-associated complex and the actin filaments of the contractile apparatus.
-Without this, force generation breaks muscle cells which degenerate and are replaced or fibrosed.
-Other domains of the protein molecule include a spectrin repeat rod connector and a nitrous oxide binding area which helps regulate microcirculation with exercise.
-Dystrophin isoforms are also found in brain, heart, and retina.
-Some point mutations and some exon deletions allow continuity from the actin-binding N-terminal coded by the 5′ and the C-terminal coded by the 3′ end of the gene and are predicted with nearly 90% accuracy to produce a Becker phenotype by the “reading frame rule.”
-Exceptions occur by various mechanisms.
-Immunologic reaction to the abnormal dystrophin molecule and/or to “revertant” fibers which express a functional protein is thought to play a major role in DMD.
+The dystrophin gene is very large at about 2.3 million base pairs, and its 79 exons code for a sequence of over 3500 amino acids.
+Its critical function is to create a stable connection between the skeletal muscle membrane’s dystrophin-associated complex and the actin filaments of the contractile apparatus.
+Without this connection, force generation breaks muscle cells which degenerate and are replaced or fibrosed.
+Dystrophin isoforms are also found in the brain, heart, and retina.2

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-As boys progress to end stage disease, respiratory, cardiac, and nutritional issues can become life limiting factors.
-Cardiac medication and nutritional management, preventive pulmonary care, and non-invasive ventilation are required to promote survival into the 30s or longer.
+As boys progress to end stage disease, respiratory, cardiac, and nutritional issues become life-limiting factors.
+Cardiac medication, nutritional management, preventive pulmonary care, and non-invasive ventilation are required to promote survival into the 30s or longer11-13.

-In Becker MD, the progression and affected muscles are similar, with later onset and slower progression.
-Loss of ambulation varies from late teens to third or even fourth decade of life.
+In BMD, the affected muscles and pattern of progression are similar, albeit with later onset and slower overall progression.
+Loss of ambulation varies from late teens to the third or even fourth decade of life.
 With milder phenotypes, lifespan may be near normal.
 However, those with BMD may have more significant cardiac complications.

 Specific secondary or associated conditions and complications